equinor/neqsimprocess/README.md

 # Requirements
-THe neqsim python package needs to be installed to run the examples in Python.
+The neqsim python package needs to be installed to run the examples in Python.
 NeqSim is installed using pip install neqsim.